Aryaan03/Data-Augmentation/README.md

 • A large PDF files or a high volume of data exceeding system memory or processing limits, can lead to performance degradation or application crashes.<br>
 • Not all columns of a row can be empty at the same time.
 There should be some entry in atleast one cell of every row.<br>
 • All fields, excluding the 'Nature' field will consist of alphanumeric characters.<br>
-• Assuming that empty entries are only possible in the 'Nature' column.
-If there are empty entries in any other column it might break the extraction.<br>
+• Assuming that empty entries are not only possible.
+If there are empty entries are encountered, it might break the extraction.<br>
 • Known bug: Some pdfs that have unsual formatting are not able to parse.<br>
 • If there are multiple lines in a single cell, then only the first line will be parsed.
 There is no such cases where the 'Nature' column had multiple lines of text.
 So, it was not tested.
 But, if it has, this can be a potential bug.<br>
+• The Runtime for this script is very high (around 10-15 mins for two url links), this is because I am using free API's and they each API call is taking a lot of time.
 • No bugs apart from those mentioned above are known/identified.

 ## Version History